Canadian Healthcare Engineering Society

 4.3.5 HONORARY MEMBERSHIP: An individual who while not a member has substantially contributed to the accomplishment of the objectives of the Society or who has performed special service for the Society may be proposed for Honorary Membership.
 Such a person shall be recommended by the Membership Committee for approval consideration by the Board of Directors.
 Honorary Members may not hold office or vote in the Society.

 4.3.7 LIFETIME MEMBERSHIP: A member is eligible for Lifetime Membership who has a record of outstanding achievement of behalf of CHES.
-This membership shall be conferred on the approved recommendation of the Board of Directors at Annual Meetings.
+This membership shall be conferred once approved by the Board of Directors based on a recommendation of the National Membership committee.
 Lifetime Members shall not pay fees.
-Lifetime Members shall continue to have all of the same rights and privileges of the membership category previously held, but they may not hold Executive Office in the society.
+Lifetime Members shall have all of the same rights and privileges of the membership category for which their current activity in the healthcare field makes them eligible (that is being as a Lifetime -Regular, Lifetime -Associate or Lifetime –Emeritus member).

 4.4.
 Termination of membership: